xtrm0/csd-blog/website/content/2021/kangaroo.md

 The advantage of a log-structured design is that it has a low *write amplification*.
 Write amplification is the number of bytes written to flash divided by the cumulative object size, and it represents the write overhead of a cache.
+A write amplification of one is optimal, though often it is higher.
+For example, writing a 100-byte object to flash by itself has a write amplification of ~40x since flash has a minimum write granularity of 4KB.
 Since a log-structured cache buffers objects in DRAM, it can wait until it has enough objects to write them to flash efficiently.
 Thus, log-structured caches have close-to-optimal write amplification.

 However, log-structured caches have a large DRAM overhead when caching tiny objects.
-They have to keep an index entry for every on-flash object.
+They have to keep an index entry for every on-flash object to enable finding those objects again on a lookup request.
-Since objects are around 100 bytes, there would be roughly 20 billion of them in a 2 TB cache.
+Since objects are around 100 bytes, there would be roughly 20 billion of them in a 2 TB flash cache.
 Even with the [lowest overhead in the literature at 30 bits/object](https://www.usenix.org/conference/nsdi19/presentation/eisenman), the cache would require 75 GB just to the index objects on flash.
 Since caching on flash is meant to lower costs through removing DRAM,